JohnGrime/Topography/README.md

 This produces the two image files `combined.raw.png` and `combined.cropped.png`, with the former containing all tiles encompassing the specified region, and the latter containing only the pixels that lie in the region itself.
 Also produced are the files `stdout.txt` and `stderr.txt`, containing a copy of the script's standard output and standard error streams respectively.

 If the tile cache directory `cache` did not exist in the current directory, it was created - and now contains the individual satellite image tiles that were combined into the final images.
-The tile file names follow the format `tile_[zoom_level]_[y]_[x]` with `y` and `x` denoting the Web Mercator tile coordinates for accessing the U.S. Geological Survey's [tile server](https://basemap.nationalmap.gov/arcgis/rest/services/USGSImageryOnly/MapServer/).
+The tile file names follow the format `tile_[zoom_level]_[y]_[x]` with `y` and `x` denoting the Web Mercator tile coordinates for accessing the tile server.

 The resultant `combined.cropped.png` file should look something like this, albeit at far higher resolution: